SnakeFist007/puzzle-of-personality/source/content/Type 2 - The Helper.md

 2. they must _give_ love, in order to _receive_ it
 3. they must _earn_ a place in the affections of others, because love will not simply be given to them

 Twos are trying to fix in other the hurts that they are unable to fully acknowledge in themselves.
 They learn to deal with their negative feelings by focusing on others, trying hard to please and help them.
 Ultimately, they will do almost anything to get some sign, some token, that they are loved.
-To acknowledge their own needs is a form of selfishness and strictly forbidden by their superego.
+To acknowledge their own needs is a form of selfishness and forbidden by their superego.

 - deeply conditions them to believe, that by sacrificing themselves they will be rewarded with whatever is called _love_ in their family system
 - increasing difficulty acknowledging their own needs and pain ⟶ are drawn automatically to the needs and pain they see in others